 DelayedCallManager invokes it again whenever the coroutine’s yield condition has been satisfied.
 As coroutines usually start outside of other coroutines, this splits the cost of their execution into the two locations described above.

-In the above screenshot, the
+This can be observed in the above screenshot, where the

-DelayedCallManager is resuming several different coroutines, notably
+DelayedCallManager is resuming several different coroutines: